cuipengfei/BlogCode/notes/Udemy AWS.md

 security group is stateful, if you create inbound rule to allowed inbound on 8080, automatically can outbound 8080 as well.

+## CloudWatch

+monitor and alarm

+CloudTrail, recording who did what when (api calls record)

+## Placement group

+clustered: same availability zone, close, together
+spread: kept separate from each other

 # EBS

 elastic block store